r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 The `-Wl,--no-demangle` option is removed, because it is only needed for the tool (and only for code using C++).

-The script is also useful whe one wants to use pkg-config.
+The script is also useful when one wants to use pkg-config.
 In that case, it is probably simpler to use simply:

 ```